-We are committed to delivering solutions that reduce the environmental impact of the buildings you create.
-From product design and raw material selection, to production and delivery, we work to demonstrate continuous improvement to remain as strong and vital as our 150-year heritage.
+Armstrong FlooringTM is committed to delivering solutions that reduce the environmental impact of the buildings you create.
+From product design and raw material selection, to production and delivery, we work to demonstrate continuous improvement to remain a leader in commercial flooring.

-Armstrong Vinyl Composition Tile (VCT) is limestone-based flooring tiles with a PVC binder, featuring a through-pattern construction.
+Armstrong FlooringTM Vinyl Composition Tile (VCT) is limestone-based flooring tiles with a PVC binder, featuring a through-pattern construction.
 VCT with through-color/pattern wear layer retains its color, pattern and appearance longer and has the durability and gouge resistance to withstand heavy foot and rolling load impact.